wilfredinni/do-pack/README.rst

 ``$ do config``

-Use the config command to fill common fields once (if executed twice it will overwrite the previous configuration).
+Use it to fill common fields once (if executed twice it will overwrite the previous configuration).

 Create a default python project